Maia Reficco

 Maia Reficco (born July 14, 2000) is an American and Argentine actress and singer.
-She is known for her roles as Kally Ponce in the Nickelodeon Latin America original series, Kally's Mashup and as Noa Olivar in the Max horror thriller series Pretty Little Liars, the fourth series in the franchise of the same name.
+She is known for her roles as Kally Ponce in the Nickelodeon Latin America original series, Kally's Mashup and as Noa Olivar in the HBO Max horror thriller series Pretty Little Liars, the fourth series in the franchise of the same name.
 In 2024, she made her Broadway debut as Eurydice in Hadestown opposite Jordan Fisher.

 Early life

 Reficco was born in Boston, Massachusetts, and at the age of four, she moved to Buenos Aires, Argentina, with her family of Argentine origin.
 From a young age, she showed interest in music, singing and playing the guitar, piano, saxophone and ukulele.
 Her mother Katie Viqueira is a singer and singing teacher, and is the director of her own Center for Vocal Art.
 Her father Ezequiel Reficco is a professor at the University of Los Andes in Bogotá.
 She has a younger brother, Joaquín Reficco Viqueira, who is also a singer.
 Reficco did acrobatics for 11 years.
 At the age of 15, she traveled to Los Angeles.
 She lived with Claudia Brant, where she had the opportunity to study singing with Eric Vetro, a vocal coach for artists such as Ariana Grande, Camila Cabello and Shawn Mendes.
 She also attended a five-week program at Berklee College of Music in Boston in which she excelled, earning a scholarship.